vmi/selenese-runner-java/README.md

     java -cp YOUR_CLASS_PATH:selenese-runner.jar Main \
       --command-factory your.command.factory.ClassName ...

+Note:

-Note: Use the above command line instead of "java -jar ...".
+* Use the above command line instead of "java -jar ...".
 Because "java" command ignores all class path settings, when using "-jar" option.

+** Top-level Main class is contained ONLY in stand-alone "selenese-runner.jar", and is not contained in selenese-runner-java-X.Y.Z.jar in maven repository.
+Please use "jp.vmi.selenium.selenese.Main" instead of "Main" if you want to use this feature with the jars in maven repository.

 License
 -------